Activites for Families

 family enjoying the outdoors rolling down a grassy hill

-Stack or play with rocks like they were building blocks
+Stack or play with sticks and stones like they were building blocks

 For a variation on block play, use rocks instead of wooden blocks.
 Collect different-sized rocks and see how many or how high your child can stack them before they fall over.
 This hands-on activity builds patience, fine motor skills, and an understanding of balance.